Activities for Teachers of Young Children

 Description: Teachers take a squirrel pattern and staple it to dixie cups.
 Write a number on each squirrel.
 Now, have the child count out how many nuts they need for that squirrel.
 Have a different number on each squirrel.
 You can also have the child take nuts away from the squirrel, to see how many he has left.

-they're doing it much better.
+the year they're doing it much better.

 'Round "Seasonal Tree"

-Materials: Large paper cut out of a tree
+Materials: Large paper cut out of

-with bare limbs.
+a tree with bare limbs.

 Description: We place a large brown tree with bare limbs on a vacant wall.
 We begin the school year with green leaves on this tree.
 Teachers can put children's name on individual leaves.
 The children enjoy seeing their names placed around the room.
 I generally put flowers at the base of the tree and a sunshine could be put up over the tree.

 FALL: Gradually start changing the green leaves to fall colored leaves.
 Once they have all changed, have them begin to "fall to the ground" until the tree is bare.
 We make pumpkins to put under the tree to replace the flowers and at halloween time add faces to these pumpkins.